Student Handbook for Master of Science Degree in Biomedical Engineering

 Administrative Details

-The digital version of this handbook was last updated Spring 2024, reviewed and approved by Drs.
+The digital version of this handbook was last updated Fall 2025, reviewed and approved by Drs.
 Said Audi and Ranjan Dash.

 For questions or concerns regarding the included handbooks or any of the resources referenced herein, please contact BME Education Coordinator Denise Perea